ashutoshmjain/gita/src/how.md

 - I normally use maroon color for  `Hindi` or `Sanskrit`.
 - [Hyperlinks](https://shutri.com) are in "blue" color.
 - `Mathura` is a historical "narrative".
 The focus is on "narrative" rather than historical accuracy.
-- I refrain from using citations as much as possible.
-The reason is simple — it is NOT a narrative chasing accuracy.
-The goal is to imagine possible scenarios, and then review them with an eye to seek comparative probability.
-This also means it is a subjective discretion.
+- I avoid citations as much as possible.
+It is not a narrative chasing accuracy.
+The goal is to imagine scenario before we adopted written word as primary store of information.
+There is obviously no written history to refer to.
 - Instead of building one concept, or one character, in a single chapter ; I rather try to visit the ideas in subsequent chapters.
 Thus, order is important — each chapter builds on previous.
 Simple words, say for example "knowledge" , might take a different definition as you progress along.
 In absence of sequential reading, the article would still make sense, but it might lose the punch.
 - The goal is not to impart `Gita`.
 And for a good reason — no one may ever tell it better than `Dwaipayana`.
 The purpose of this narrative is to seek the information that writer withheld to avoid "stating the obvious".
 After thousands of years, we now crave for that information - events that led to scribing.
-- Footnotes are used to to improve the reader flow , but they do carry useful information.
+- Footnotes are used to improve the reader flow.
+They do carry useful information.
 If you happen to skip-over, I suggest running by them after finishing the chapter.
-I try to keep chapter size small so that reader has time to indulge in footnotes.

 ## Tips and Donations: